BMuXBeats/bashscripts/README.md

 The script needs to be executed with sudo rights.
 It has furthermore mandatory to be marked as executable.

+It can be manually started with sudo ./backup_daily.sh or, much better, as a cronjob.

 ### Code modification issues
 The code has been tested under Manjaro Linux and it worked reliable.
 The script generates a logfile.
 The size of the logfile may increase infinitely at the moment.